lusy/motivationFF/opensym2016/slides.md

 ## Extrinsic Motivation: satisfying (personal) needs

-* Before 2008: "There was no (usable) Internet in Friedrichshein in 2003"
+* Before 2008: "There was no (usable) Internet in Friedrichshain in 2003"
 * After: "share the own internet connection with people who need it! (today, primarily refugees)"

 ---